aws-samples/eks-anywhere-addons/README.md

 🚀	If your product and/or configuration must be distinct for each of the deployment options then create a new solution under the respective target.
 For example, if it is for EKS-A on Snow then the path is `eks-anywhere-snow/Addons/Partner`.

-🚀 For kubernetes namespace resource for your product, Please add labels as shown below to help us with reporting list of participating partners:
+🚀 For kubernetes namespace resource for your product, please add labels as shown below for reporting purposes:

 ```
 apiVersion: v1